Prevent MIC in tanks and sumps *before* it happens

 • Can be checked with a hand-held ohm meter.

-• Detects potential for corrosion before corrosion appears on mild steel coupons in side-by-side testing.
+• Detects corrosive conditions before corrosion appears on mild steel coupons in side-by-side testing.

 • Detects corrosive conditions both in condensing atmospheres and dry atmospheres (RH < 50%).

-• Not affected by long term exposure to neutral (pH 7) condensing humidity.
+• Not affected by continuous exposure to neutral (pH 7) condensing humidity.

-• Not affected by long term exposure to saturated diesel vapor or intermittent exposure to gasoline vapor.
+• Not affected by continuous exposure to saturated diesel vapor or intermittent exposure to gasoline vapor.

 How it Works

-A substantial improvement in resistive corrosion probe technology is accomplished by breaking up a single corrosion probe into thousands of individual micro-probes which are connected end to end.
-Corrosion on any single micro-probe acts in accordance with the series law of additive resistance instead of the parallel law of additive resistance.
-A dramatic amplification of response to corrosion is thereby achieved which gives an early warning to corrosive conditions long before corrosion occurs.
+A substantial improvement in resistive corrosion probe technology is achieved by breaking up a single corrosion probe into thousands of individual micro-probes which are electrically connected end to end.
+By this arrangement corrosion on any single micro-probe acts in accordance with the series law of resistance instead of the parallel law of resistance.
+A dramatic amplification of response to corrosion is thereby achieved which gives an early warning to corrosive conditions long before significant corrosion occurs.